-GMC Sierra 1500 owners have reported 105 problems related to instrument panel (under the electrical system category).
+GMC Sierra 1500 owners have reported 110 problems related to instrument panel (under the electrical system category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of GMC Sierra 1500 based on all problems reported for the Sierra 1500.

 The contact owns a 2008 GMC Sierra 1500.
 The contact stated that the odometer display was dim and extremely difficult to see.
 The contact adjusted the dimmer switch, did not improve the visibility for all of the other instrument panel indicators except the odometer reading.
 The dimmer switch was repaired by an independent mechanic, but the failure recurred.
 The local dealer and manufacturer were notified of the failure several times, but no remedy was provided.
 The approximate failure mileage was 40,000.
 Updated 08/12/lj.